 For examples published previously in the Journal of Fish and Wildlife Management, see the Archived Material and Supplemental Material sections, respectively, in Klimstra and Padding (2012): http://www.fwspubs.org/doi/full/10.3996/032011-JFWM-023 and Loesch et al. (2012): http://www.fwspubs.org/doi/full/10.3996/032011-JFWM-020

-Acknowledgments.—Place grant and contribution numbers and organizations in the acknowledgments.
+Acknowledgments.—Place grant and contribution numbers and organizations in the acknowledgments; provide details about who has funded research whether the funders had any role in the research and its publication, and, if so, exactly what this was.
 Acknowledge only people and institutions that contributed directly to the research or to the manuscript’s quality.
-Consider acknowledging the anonymous reviewers and Subject Editor for revisions where you believe they made a positive contribution to the quality of the manuscript (e.g., “Two anonymous reviewers and the Subject Editor provided comments that improved an earlier version of this manuscript”).
-The standard disclaimer required for Service authors (i.e., "The findings and conclusions in this article are those of the author(s) and do not necessarily represent the views of the U.S. Fish and Wildlife Service."; see Policy Review section below) will automatically be included below the abstract in each paper published and is therefore NOT required in this section.
-Similarly, the standard US government product endorsement disclaimer will appear in automatically in the Acknowledgements section of each paper published.
+Consider acknowledging the anonymous reviewers and Associate Editor for revisions where you believe they made a positive contribution to the quality of the manuscript (e.g., “Two anonymous reviewers and the Associate Editor provided comments that improved an earlier version of this manuscript”); please do NOT acknowledge the Editor-In-Chief as they prefer to maintain the ability to gently remind authors to consider acknowledging the reviewers and other editors without being self-serving.
+The standard disclaimer required for Service authors (i.e., "The findings and conclusions in this article are those of the author(s) and do not necessarily represent the views of the U.S. Fish and Wildlife Service."; see Policy Review section below) will automatically be included in each paper published (Online Early and full publication version) and is therefore NOT required in this section.
+Similarly, the standard US government product endorsement disclaimer is not required as it will appear in automatically in the Acknowledgements section of each paper published (Online Early and full publication version).

 References.—Select references with care.
 Minimize references to gray literature and difficult to find publications (e.g., progress reports, unpublished papers, abstracts of papers given at conferences, and manuscripts in preparation or under review) except to acknowledge intellectual debt in the Acknowledgments section.
 However, theses, dissertations, final reports, and institutional documents of limited or no circulation often contain useful data and may be cited sparingly when absolutely necessary.
 Authors may be requested to provide an electronic version of any reference cited upon request by the editors.